Legal and Optional Tenant Maintenance Responsibilities

 What Are a Landlord’s Property Maintenance Responsibilities?

 Landlords are required to keep their rental property in a certain condition based on landlord tenant law.
-These maintenance responsibilities are focused on protecting the health and safety of the residing tenants.
-A landlord’s obligations focus more on providing, while a tenant’s obligations focus more on maintaining what they have been given.
 The requirements may differ slightly based on each state’s specific laws, but in general, landlords are required to:

 Supply Proper Trash Receptacles: